curl/curl/tests/README.md

     ggcov -r lib src

-  The text mode tool `gcov` may also be used, but it doesn't handle object files in more than one directory correctly.
+  The text mode tool `gcov` may also be used, but it does not handle object files in more than one directory correctly.

 ### Remote testing